Hermit a no-show at disputed woodlot hearing, faces fines

 But while Lidstone was in jail over the property dispute, his cabin burned down in August as it was being dismantled at Giles’ request.
 The Canterbury fire chief said the fire was accidental.

 Lidstone, who has been representing himself, was ordered to pick up his remaining possessions and leave.
 An outpouring of support followed.
 He didn’t think he could go back to being a hermit and lived with some friends.
-But by late fall, he had turned a shed that survived the fire into a makeshift home, outfitted with a wood stove.
+But by late fall, he had turned a shed that survived the fire into a makeshift home, outfitted with a solar panel and a wood stove.

 Lidstone was given permission last year to hire a surveyor to give him “peace of mind,” Schulman said, but he has been unable to get someone to come out yet.